 Normal background radiation levels vary at different locations, different times, even in different areas of the same room.
-To accurately interpret the readings you get on the Digilert200, it is good to establish the normal background radiation count rate for each area you plan to monitor.
+To accurately interpret the readings you get on the SEI Inspector EXP, it is good to establish the normal background radiation count rate for each area you plan to monitor.
 You can do this by taking a timed count.
-See Taking a Timed Count in Chapter 3.
+For more information on using the timer, see Taking a Timed Count in Chapter 3.